-Charged clay surfaces can impact storage and mobility of hydrocarbon and water mixtures.
+Charged clay surfaces can impact the storage and mobility of hydrocarbon and water mixtures.
 Here, we use equilibrium molecular dynamics (MD) and nonequilibrium MD simulations to investigate hydrocarbon-water mixtures and their transport in slit-shaped illite nanopores.
-We construct two illite pore models with different surface chemistries: potassium-hydroxyl (P-H) and hydroxyl-hydroxyl (H-H) structures.
-In H-H nanopore, we observe water adsorption on the clay surfaces.
-In P-H nanopores, however, we observe the formation of water bridges or columns between the top and bottom pore surfaces.
-This is because of the existence of a local, long-range electric field within the P-H pore causing water molecules to align in a specific direction promoting the formation of a water bridge.
-Our NEMD simulations demonstrate that the velocity profiles across the pore depends strongly on the presence or absence of the water bridge.
-This study provides a theoretical basis for understanding of nanofluidics with charged surfaces.
+We construct two illite pore models with different surface chemistries: potassium-hydroxyl (PH) and hydroxyl-hydroxyl (HH) structures.
+In HH nanopore, we observe water adsorption on the clay surfaces.
+In PH nanopores, however, we observe the formation of water bridges because of the existence of a local, long-range electric field.
+Our NEMD simulations demonstrate that the velocity profiles across the pore depends strongly on water concentration, pore width and the presence or absence of the water bridge.
+This fundamental study provides a theoretical basis for understanding nanofluidics with charged surfaces and can be applied in such as biological processes, chemical and physical fields, and the oil and gas extraction in clay-rich formations.